Georges Barrère: European career

 In 1897, Barrère became an instructor at the Collège Stanislas in Montparnasse and held the position for seven years.
 In the same year, he was appointed a flutist in the Concerts Colonne, a major Paris orchestra, of which his former classmate from the conservatory, Pierre Monteux was a violist and later became assistant conductor.
 The orchestra toured Europe under trying conditions which was good practice for the young musician who later would tour extensively in the United States.

 The New World

 In 1905 Barrère was invited by Walter Damrosch to play for New York Symphony Orchestra (which later merged with the New York Philharmonic), a position he accepted and in which he remained for the rest of his life but for one break.
 Some major works were written for him including the Poem of Charles Tomlinson Griffes and Density 21.5 by Edgard Varèse.
 He gave solo recitals in New York accompanied by pianist Alice Marion Shaw.

 Barrère founded the Barrère Ensemble of Wind Instruments in 1910 and the Little Symphony chamber orchestra in 1915.
+In his later life he taught on the faculty of the Institute of Musical Art (now the Juilliard School).
+One of his pupils there was the flautist Arthur Lora who succeeded Barrère as professor of flute in 1944.

 He died on June 14, 1944.